eunices/eunices.github.io/_portfolio/portfolio-3.md

   - Modularity in coauthorship networks across countries
   - Specialist/generalist relationships, guilds in bee-pollinator networks
 - Modifying/utilising code from existing papers
-  - Fitting density-dependent curves, to estimate year of gender parity ([Holman et al. 2018](https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.2004956))
+  - Fitting density-dependent curves, to estimate year of gender parity for bee describers ([Holman et al. 2018](https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.2004956))
   - Bayesian analyses with stan, to predict number of bee species to be described ([Edie et al. 2017](https://www.pnas.org/content/114/14/3666))
 - Flows of resources from one country to another
   - GLM/Gravity model